Funds in this sector do what they say on the tin – they aim to pay a high income to investors.

 |Yields of various asset classes (%)|

-For more information on the risks, please refer to the Key Investor Information Document for each fund.
+The fund reviews below are provided for your interest but are not a guide to how you should invest.
+For more information, please refer to the Key Investor Information for the specific fund.
 Remember all investments can fall as well as rise in value so you could get back less than you invest.
-Past performance isn’t a guide to the future.
-Please note that funds like these tend to take their charges from capital which can increase the yield but reduces the potential for capital growth.
+Past performance is not a guide to the future.
+The funds in this review take their charges from capital, which could boost income but reduce the potential for capital growth.

 Source for performance figures: Financial Express

 This fund aims to pay a higher income than many other funds.
 Shares form most of the fund and have the potential to generate an income and long-term growth.
 The fund invests mainly in developed countries but also takes some emerging markets risk.
 Some investments in bonds and cash provide diversification, and could reduce part of the volatility that normally comes with only investing in shares.
 We think the fund could work well in a portfolio focused on trying to achieve an income, alongside some capital growth.
 It could also provide some balance alongside equity funds in a more adventurous income-focused portfolio.

 Robin Hepworth stepped down as lead manager of the fund on 1 November 2020 but remains as co-manager, working three days per week.
 Chris Hiorns took the reins as lead manager and has worked with Hepworth for nearly 25 years.
 The managers continue to be supported by EdenTree's wider Investment Team, which includes a range of equity and fixed interest specialists.